 As featured in my “Piątkowe Picie” series, Browar Kociewski is the coolest place in the town for a beer, despite its location away from the town centre.
 It is a brewery housed inside the swanky Hotel Ren (which I will also review) and has its own beer on tap in a cosy lounge area.

 Sadly Projekt PRL is now closed, it was a cool socialist style bar with quirky decor including old records and gramophones on the wall and items relating to the communist era in days gone by in Starogard Gdanski.
-A favourite bar of mine from my visit and also recommended (too late) by Ola Mueller.
+A favourite bar of mine from my visit and also recommended by locals.
 I also included this in my list of PRL style bars.

 26.Sobieski Vodka Factory